List of state highway spurs in Texas (1–99): Spur 77

 Spur 77 is located in Jeff Davis County.
 It connects Spur 78 to the facilities of the McDonald Observatory on Mount Fowlkes in the Davis Mountains.

 Spur 77 was designated on October 25, 1990, along the current route.

 Spur 78

 Spur 78 is located in Jeff Davis County.
-It connects Spur 118 to the facilities of the McDonald Observatory on Mount Locke in the Davis Mountains.
+It connects SH 118 to the facilities of the McDonald Observatory on Mount Locke in the Davis Mountains.
 It intersects Spur 77.

 The route passes by the observatory's Frank N. Bash Visitors Center near its terminus at SH 118.
 At its terminus at the summit of Mount Locke, Spur 78 has the highest elevation at any point on the state highway system, at 6791 ft.
 The Otto Struve Telescope and Harlan J. Smith Telescope are located nearby, as is a scenic overlook of the valley below and the surrounding Davis Mountains.

 Spur 78 was designated on September 25, 1939, from SH 166 (now SH 118) to the McDonald Observatory as a replacement of SH 166 Spur.
 The route was initially proposed as SH 280.